imsweb/ims.upload/README.txt

-A Plone implementation of the blueimp jQuery File Upload extension https://blueimp.github.io/jQuery-File-Upload/
+A Plone implementation of chunked uploading.
+Implements the blueimp jQuery File Upload extension https://blueimp.github.io/jQuery-File-Upload/ and provides a complete backend for storing and merging chunks.

-requires collective.js.jqueryui 1.10.1.2+

   - Chunked uploading for supported browsers (IE10+, Firefox, Chrome, etc)